WELCOME TO AURIOL BOWLING CLUB

 Are you looking for a friendly and sociable sport that's easy to learn and keeps you fit?
 Why not try bowls here at Auriol?

+We are closed for the winter but bowling starts again in April.
 You can have a free 'taster' session where everything - including coaching by one of our qualified coaches - will be provided.
 Come along on any Monday at 10.45 a.m or 4.30 p.m, or at 10.45 on a Thursday morning to have a go, or at other days/times by appointment.
 Just bring or wear flat-soled shoes (eg. trainers).
 Experienced players also very welcome.
 For more information see About our Club or phone our Club Secretary Janet on 020 8873 7006.
 We look forward to welcoming you!

 Club Championships